jessemillar/class-notes/tech-201/notes/lesson-7/notes/lesson-7/notes/lesson-7.md

 - Two focuses
 	- Interaction between Achilles, the greatest of the Greek warriors, and the other Greeks
 	- Interactions between Greek and Trojan heroes

+### Democracy
+- Started because of Draco who posted all rules that were then deemed harsh by the people
+- Solon was the ruler after Draco and is considered the "Father of Democracy"
+	- Invented the jury system
+	- Established a strong currency system

+### Persian Wars
+- Persia began to attack Greek cities
+- Darius (Persian) fought against the Greeks at the Battle of Marathon in 490 B.C. but lost
+	- Greeks circled the Persians
+- Ten years later, Darius' son, Xerxes returned with a larger army
+	- Defeated the Spartans and sacked Athens
+- A year later, the Greeks defeated and beat out the Persians largely thanks to the phalanx formation